hemavatisaboo/CaesarCipher/README.md

 (NOTE: Use only one shift key for one text)

-For more details on ceaser cipher cryptography algorithm click [here](https://en.wikipedia.org/wiki/Caesar_cipher).
+For more details on caesar cipher cryptography algorithm click [here](https://en.wikipedia.org/wiki/Caesar_cipher).

 Note: assignment for edx course [MITx:6.00.1x Introduction to Computer Science and Programming Using Python](https://courses.edx.org/courses/course-v1:MITx+6.00.1x_6+2T2015/course/)